string(68) "https://mcscertified.com/wp-content/uploads/2019/07/news_blocks3.png"

 INTRODUCTION

 The UK General Data Protection Regulation (UK GDPR), the Data Protection Act (DPA 2018) and the Privacy and Electronic Communications Regulations (PECR) seek to protect and enhance the rights of UK data subjects.
-These rights cover the safeguarding of personal identifiable data and protection against the unlawful processing of personal data.
+These rights cover the safeguarding of Personal Data and its protection against unlawful processing.

 The MCS Service Company Limited is pleased to provide the following information: